econia-labs/emojicoin-dot-fun/src/cloud-formation/README.md

 `indexer.cfn.yaml` contains assorted [parameters] of the form `MaybeDeploy*` that can be used to selectively provision and de-provision [resources].
-For a concise list of such parameters, see a [stack deployment file].
+For a concise list of such parameters, see a [stack deployment file] at `deploy-*.yaml`.
 See the template [conditions] section for associated dependencies.

 Note that even if a parameter is passed as `true`, the resources that directly depend on it will not be created unless the condition's dependencies are also